 Oro Bailen, a Spanish olive oil company that in 2005 became producers, packers and marketers of extra virgin olive oil.
 The olives they harvest and mill are ones they pick from their two family farms.

-Fresh Pressed Olive Oil Club founded by T.J.
-Robinson (the olive oil hunter), the olive oils provided are all extra virgin, primarily from small batches which T.J.
-Robinson inspects himself (he is world renowned for his knowledge and appreciation of Olive Oil).
-There are two options to select from, both providing “quarterly shipments of three oils – mild, moderate, and strong – always new and fresh, alternating seasonally form the Northern and Southern Hemispheres (page 107-108, Olmsted, L., 2016).”
+Fresh-Pressed Olive Oil Club founded by T.J.
+Robinson (the olive oil hunter), the olive oils provided are all extra virgin, primarily from small batches that T.J.
+Robinson inspects himself (he is world-renowned for his knowledge and appreciation of olive oil).
+There are two options to select from, both providing “quarterly shipments of three oils – mild, moderate, and strong – always new and fresh, alternating seasonally form the Northern and Southern Hemispheres” (page 107-108, Olmsted, L., 2016).

-Olive Oil Dispensary; they may not be incredibly common but if you stumble upon one, jump in.
-They store their olive oil in metal airtight vats and dispense them into smaller glass container or tins, which is preferable as olive oil should be used up quickly and not left to oxidize on a shelf.
+Olive oil dispensary; they may not be incredibly common but if you stumble upon one, jump in.
+They store their olive oil in metal airtight vats and dispense them into smaller glass containers or tins, which is preferable as olive oil should be used up quickly and not left to oxidize on a shelf.
 The best part is that you can often try the oil before you buy it.
 Try to taste the olive sting, if it’s not there….move along.

 Read the Label